Topological phases of coupled Su-Schrieffer-Heeger wires: W-like edge states and confined coherent correlations:

-This is an interesting coherent parallel propagation of the correlation function confined in the odd indexed wires.
-Fig.~\ref{fig:CorrFunc} illustrate this behavior in seven perpendicularly coupled SSH wires with $L_x=1000$ and $t_{\perp}=6$.
-The reference site is $(\textbf{x}_0=\frac{L_x}{2},y_0=3)$.
-Figure~\ref{fig:CorrFunc}(a) shows, with a color density plot, how the correlation propagate coherently according to Eq.~(\ref{eq:CoherentCorrFunc}).
-In Fig.~\ref{fig:CorrFunc}(b), we realize the coherent exponential decays of $|C(\textbf{x},y;\textbf{x}_0,y_0)|$ for $\delta=-0.3$, in the the wires with $y=1,3,5,7$.
-More interestingly, the coherent decay is preserved at $\delta=0$, but with algebraic decay, as it is displayed in Fig.~\ref{fig:CorrFunc}(c) and (d).
-Such coherent behaviors should have important consequences on the coherence of real time dynamics and transport properties for perpendicularly coupled SSH wires.
-One expect vanishing transport in the wires with even indices, but coherent transport that resembles a transport of W state in wires with odd indices.
-Things become more intricate in the gapless and insulating at $t_{\perp}<\tau^N_{\perp}$.
+Hence, an entangled edge mode emerges from a noninteracting system, in the sense of mode entanglement distributed across the odd-indexed wires, forming a W-like state in the single-particle sector.
+Such coherent behavior should have important consequences for the coherence of real-time dynamics and for the transport properties of perpendicularly coupled SSH wires.
+One expects vanishing transport in the wires with even indices, but coherent transport resembling that of a W state in the wires with odd indices.
+The situation becomes more intricate in the gapless and insulating phases at $t_{\perp}<\tau^N_{\perp}$.
+However, for $t_{\perp}>\tau^N_{\perp}$, the decay of the correlation function is not affected by reducing $t_{\perp}$ until the critical line $\tau^N_{\perp}$ is crossed.